Syfy Insider Exclusive

 Unlike the previous series, this new show would have followed up on the original movie only.
 It would have ignored every sequel and every bit of ass-blasting lore that came after that.
 Val McKee (Bacon) would have turned to alcohol after his worm-hunting fame ran out, with the show taking another look at the dangers of focusing on nostalgia.
 Season 1 would have taken place over the course of 72 hours, and there were plans for Fred Ward to return.
 There's no mention made of Michael Gross.

-SYFY optioned the pilot of whatever Bacon was bringing home (along with writer/showrunner Andrew Miller) in 2017, but it went nowhere.
+SYFY optioned the pilot of whatever Bacon was bringing home (along with writer/showrunner Andrew Miller) in 2017, but it didn't move forward.
 Miller told IndieWire that there were no plans to try and resuscitate the dead pilot, but Bacon said, “stranger things have happened.”

 Val’s life would have been in the toilet if we’d picked back up with him, and Graboid-worshipping hippies were on deck to make his existence worse.
 The pilot ended with Graboids surrounding the main cast, and we suppose they’ll stay that way until someone else becomes interested.

 “If someone wanted it, they could have it,” Bacon went on to say.
 It would need a different distributor, but Bacon pointed out that the project has Jason Blum (and Blumhouse) in its corner.
 “They love it,” according to Bacon.
 Could Jason Blum and Kevin Bacon save this Gummer-free Tremors series from doom?
 After six sequels, are we ready for it?
-Normally we’d incline to say no, but we respect the power of Bacon.
+The odds aren't great all these years later, but you never know.

 The series wouldn’t be as nutty as the sequel films are, but the pilot featured Bacon being forced to sing and dance as a graboid sacrifice.
 Will general audiences ever see it?
 Will this pilot ever get rescued?
 Time will tell (it always does), but until then, McKee and friends will remain trapped by the very monsters that made them famous in the first place.